jeffwmartinez/dotnet-framework-wc-actions/README.md

 A containerized (Windows) .NET Framework Task App setup with continuous deployment through **GitHub Actions** to Azure App Service.

 ## Directions
-1. Fork the repository.
+1. To use this repository, *fork the repo*
+2. *Provision appropriate resources* in Azure and/or Docker Hub
-2. Replace the github secrets variables with your own appropriate secrets:<br/>
+3. *Replace the github secrets variables with your own secrets* appropriate from each Azure resource:<br/>

       - APP_NAME = your web apps name
       - AZURE_CREDENTIALS = your service principal output